mattermost/mattermost/doc/process/documentation-guidelines.md

 ----

-### Lists end without periods
+### End Lists Correctly

-Sentences within bullet points or numbered lists should end in normal punctuation.
-The sentence or fragment at the end of a bullet point should not have a period.
+Punctuate bullet points and numbered lists if they end in a full sentence.
+If they end in a fragment, do not add punctuation.

 ##### Correct

 ----
+- This bullet point ends with period.
-- This is a sentence within a bullet point.
-This is the end of a bullet point without a period
+- This bullet point does not end with a period because it ends with a fragment.
+Unlike the previous point

 ----
 ##### Incorrect

 ----
-- This is an incorrect ending of a bullet point with a period.
+- This bullet point does not end with a period.
+This is incorrect
+- This bullet point does not end correctly.
+Like the previous point.

 ----
 ### Avoid Passive Phrases